codio/knowledge/source/instructors/setupcourses/share-course.rst

 When you are happy you can then publish and then **enable IP consent** that will then require teachers to accept your terms

-..
-Note:: Child courses created from licensed parent courses cannot be shared or cloned, and the content cannot be added to other courses, modules, or assignments.